m1st0/nvidia_ubuntu_setup/README.md

 ## Requirements

 - Ubuntu or other Debian-based Linux distro.
-- Zsh shell (for nvidia_wake.zsh) or modify for Bash.
+- Zsh shell for scripts or modify for Bash.
 - sudo privileges for driver installation and module management.

 ## Known Limitations

-- Requires secure boot to be disabled (for kernel module signing issues).
 - May require manual tweaking for hybrid-GPU laptops with unusual power management firmware.